voostindie/sprox/README.markdown

 Version 2.x and 3.x of Sprox are **not** compatible.
 Version 3.x explicitly requires JDK 8.
 The API has been retrofitted to better fit the new features in Java 8.
 Notable differences between Sprox 2.x and 3.x are:

 * Sprox 2.x uses a custom `@Nullable` annotation to denote optional parameters.
 In Sprox 3.x, Sprox uses the built-in `java.util.Optional` to achieve the same. `@Nullable` is no more.
+* The Sprox 2.x methods `addParser` and `addControllerFactory` methods of the `XmlProcessorBuilder` interface silently does not work with synthetic types, like lambda's and method references.
+Sprox 3.x detects this and offers additional methods to support synthetic types.

 ## Tutorial